Xory-us/.github/profile/README.md

 ## 🎯 **Our Mission**

 We are a **next-generation consortium** of for-profit and nonprofit organizations at the forefront of **artificial intelligence** and **robotics innovation**.
-Our mission: to develop **transformative AI solutions** that serve humanity while pushing the boundaries of what's technologically possible.
+Our mission: to develop **transformative artificial intelligence systems** that serve humanity while pushing the boundaries of what's technologically possible.

-**💡 Vision**: *To be the catalyst for the next AI-robotics revolution*
+**💡 Dynamic artificial intelligence systems and mobile robots are shaping the future*

 ---